What is a lead scoring model?

 This will ensure that they receive points for any of the key actions in this category.

-Dynamic list segmentation with lead scoring
+2. Use dynamic list segmentation together with lead scoring

-In the above example, when a contact reaches a score that is greater than 4, they will be added to a list of “new qualified leads.”
+Here, when a contact reaches a score that is greater than 4, they will be added to a list of “new qualified leads.”

-Create targeted contact lists
+3. Create targeted contact lists

 As we’ve just mentioned, you can use the lead score attribute to automatically add your contacts to targeted lists according to their interest level in your product or service.